 Thanks in large part to evolving technology, the field of health care informatics is growing rapidly.
-This has led to welcome advancements in patient care, but also some growing pains — perhaps most significantly a “skills gap,” as the demand for talented health informatics professionals outpaces the supply of qualified applicants.
+This has led to welcome advancements in patient care, but also some growing pains — perhaps most significantly a skills gap, as the demand for experienced and knowledgeable health informatics professionals outpaces the availability of qualified applicants.

 Health Informatics: What Skills Do You Need to Succeed?

-One helpful way to develop a deeper understanding of the skills needed to pursue a career in health informatics is to review several of the leading health informatics certification programs to see what knowledge is expected of a certified health informatics professional.
+One helpful way to develop a deeper understanding of the skills needed to pursue a career in health informatics is to review several of the leading health informatics professional certifications to see what knowledge is expected of a certified health informatics professional.

-For example, the Certified Professional in Healthcare Information and Management Systems (CPHIMS) is one of several certifications offered by the Healthcare Information and Management Systems Society (HIMSS) and is designed to test applicants on their knowledge and skills in the following health informatics competencies:
+For example, the Certified Professional in Healthcare Information and Management Systems (CPHIMS) is one of several certifications offered by HIMSS and is designed to test applicants on their knowledge and skills in the following health informatics competencies:

 Health Care Environment